AlexanderSkrock/camunda-modeler-code-editor/README.md

 ### Bundle your own distribution

 Instead of using the afore described extension points to add functionality you can also use the `@camunda-modeler-code-editor/plugin-base` and optionally `@camunda-modeler-code-editor/config` to create your own plugin artifact tailored to your needs.
 Currently the ui code from `@camunda-modeler-code-editor/plugin-base` is barely customizable but this might change in the future.
+Please note that you'll need to include its styles either via its dedicated `@camunda-modeler-code-editor/plugin-base/style` import or referencing `@camunda-modeler-code-editor/plugin-base/dist/client.css` as style entry for your plugin.

 ## Licence